|

 centrally located to everything in Liverpool.
 Shortly thereafter,

-we headed over to LIPA (Liverpool Institute for the Performing
+we headed over to LIPA (Liverpool Institute for the Perf

 Arts, also known as Paul's "Fame" school).
 Here,